Pirahã people: Culture

 They do not store food in any quantity, but generally eat it when they get it.
 Pirahã have ignored lessons in preserving meats by salting or smoking.
 They cultivate manioc plants that grow from spit-out seeds and make only a few days' worth of manioc flour at a time.
 They trade Brazil nuts and sex for consumables or tools, e.g. machetes, gunpowder, powdered milk, sugar, whiskey.
 Chastity is not a cultural value.
 They trade Brazil nuts, wood, and sorva (rubbery sap used in chewing gum) for soda-can pull-tabs, which are used for necklaces.
 Men wear T-shirts and shorts that they get from traders; women sew their own plain cotton dresses.

 Their decoration is mostly necklaces, used primarily to ward off spirits.
 The concept of drawing is alien to them and when asked to draw a person, animal, tree, or river, the result is simple lines.
 However, on seeing a novelty such as an airplane, a child may make a model of it, which may be soon discarded.

+Their romantic relationships include that “[they] do not allow marriage outside their tribe, they long have kept their gene pool refreshed by permitting their women to sleep with outsiders” according to John Colapinto.

 According to Everett, the Pirahã have no concept of a supreme spirit or god; however, they do believe in spirits that can sometimes take on the shape of things in the environment.
 These spirits can be jaguars, trees, or other visible, tangible things including people.
 Everett reported one incident where the Pirahã said that "Xigagaí, one of the beings that lives above the clouds, was standing on a beach yelling at us, telling us that he would kill us if we go into the jungle."
 Everett and his daughter could see nothing and yet the Pirahã insisted that Xigagaí was still on the beach.
+The Pirahã do however believe in at least one deity, that being Igagai, a creator deity who restores the world again and again, by eternal alternation of destruction and repair.
+Igagai also has a son, who produces the cosmos every day.

+Pirahã cosmology involves "layers" of land, parallel planes which do not communicate, stacked upon one another in a stratigraphic fashion, they do not know the exact number of layers, but can reduce it down to roughly five, the middle level is inhabited exclusively by human beings, there are also abaisi, spirits, who have the same general form as humans, but are considered "deformed" beings.
+The kaoaiboge and toipe are posthumous transformations of humans, inhabiting the level immediately beneath the middle.
+One "spirit" believed in by the Piraha is Kaoaiboge, which is fed upon by the cannibalistic toipe.
+The Piraha also say that at one point their society had an equivalent to warriors: euebihiai, who also filled the role of hunters.
+Before killing someone, the eubihai would carefully record them, making sure to give them a name, the killer then gave the enemy the abaisi name possessed by a deceased person.